Ye Olde Minstrels

 Ye Olde Minstrels is a 1941 Our Gang short comedy film directed by Edward Cahn.
-It was the 197th Our Gang short (198th episode, 109th talking short, 110th talking episode, and 29th MGM produced episode) that was released.
+It was the 197th Our Gang short to be released.

 Premise

 To raise money for the local chapter of the Red Cross, the gang stages an old-fashioned minstrel show with the help of Froggy's uncle, played by real-life minstrel man Walter Wills.
-The show is a success, netting the Red Cross a munificent $208.40.
+The show is a success, netting the Red Cross $208.40.